belmasine/writtengames-symfony/README.md

 file into a global bin dir, e.g. /usr/bin - but you can also keep it in the project directory (it's included in the .gitignore file for that reason).

-Clone this repository:

-    git clone git@github.com:userfriendly/writtengames-symfony.git

-(Adapt the repository URL if you forked it, which I would recommend)

 Symfony does not do the Bring Your Own Server thing, so you'll have to create a virtual host for it.
 Point the DocumentRoot to the `web` subfolder of the project directory.